-If the last year has taught us anything, it’s that a company’s messaging can be easily misconstrued when world events change.
-That’s why it’s more important than ever for your sales cadence tool to have any easy way to disable automated sequences going out to your prospects.
+If the pandemic has taught us anything, it’s that a company’s messaging can be easily misconstrued when world events change.
+That’s why it’s more important than ever for your sales cadence tool to have an easy way to disable automated sequences going out to your prospects.

 Balancing sales cadence automation with the right amount of personal attention

 Most sales cadence builders focus on the manager’s view—building exact, specific workflows for reps to follow.

 Unfortunately, this top-down approach can actually make it more difficult for reps to follow through with a well-constructed cadence.

 That’s why sales teams love using Close.
 It’s a high-adoption, low-friction CRM that’s built for sales teams who want to get in there and close deals.
 Close amplifies the workflow you’ve set out for your reps, and guides them through your pre-made cadences without getting in their way.

 Best of all, instead of adding another tool on top of your sales stack, Close is an all-in-one CRM that centralizes customer and lead data with outreach and automation tools.